Health Concerns | Financial Concerns | Retirement Concerns

 This is where the wealth development partnership began between for Angelica and ROFAKI.
 As a social entrepreneur experiencing a health crisis, managing a consulting practice and a nonprofit operation became a major problem as she tried to recover her health.
 Making the right decisions become critical when resources are limited, so working with a professional that help entrepreneurs to strategically use their resources more effectively just makes sense.

-Takeaway 1: Our health is our primary resource that if overlooked will become a major expense in the future.
+Key Takeaway 1: Our health is our primary resource that if overlooked will become a major expense in the future.

-Takeaway 2: Having adequate emergency funds are essential to securing financial freedom as life happens.
+Key Takeaway 2: Having adequate emergency funds are essential to securing financial freedom as life happens.

 Leave a comment